mundra-aman/minimal-mistakes/_posts/2018-07-15-learning-apache-spark.md

 classes: wide
 tags: [apache spark, analysis, spark]

-excerpt: "This post provides pointers to learn apache spark, the architecture of spark and concepts related to it."
+excerpt: "This post provides pointers to learn about apache spark, the architecture and concepts related to it."

 header:
   image: /assets/images/apache_spark.PNG